 Our management is responsible for establishing and maintaining adequate controls over financial reporting as defined in Rule 13a-15(f) of the Exchange Act.
-Under the supervision and with the participation of our management, including our Chief Executive Officer and our Chief Financial Officer, we conducted an evaluation of the effectiveness of our internal control over financial reporting as of December 31, 2023.
-Based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework) (the COSO criteria), management concluded that our internal control over financial reporting was effective as of December 31, 2023.
+Under the supervision and with the participation of our management, including our Chief Executive Officer and our Chief Financial Officer, we conducted an evaluation of the effectiveness of our internal control over financial reporting as of December 31, 2024.
+Based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework) (the COSO criteria), management concluded that our internal control over financial reporting was effective as of December 31, 2024.

-On December 20, 2023, we completed the acquisition of Forward Air Final Mile ("FAFM").
+On October 23, 2024, we entered into an investment agreement with Corporación Interamericana de Logística, S.A. de C.V. and certain associated entities (commonly known as "EASO") to acquire a controlling interest in EASO.
 We are currently integrating processes, employees, technologies and operations.
-As permitted by the rules and regulations of the Securities and Exchange Commission ("SEC"), we excluded FAFM from our assessment of our internal control over financial reporting as of December 31, 2023.
+As permitted by the rules and regulations of the Securities and Exchange Commission ("SEC"), we excluded EASO from our assessment of our internal control over financial reporting as of December 31, 2024.
 Management will continue to evaluate our internal controls over financial reporting as we complete our integration.
-As of December 31, 2023, FAFM represented 9.9% of total assets and 16.0% of net assets.
-For the year ended December 31, 2023, FAFM represented 0.2% of revenues and 0.1% of net income.
+As of December 31, 2024, EASO represented 5.3% of total assets and 5.7% of net assets.
+For the year ended December 31, 2024, EASO represented 0.5% of revenues and 0.1% of net income.